 Welcome to the Columbia River.
-Home to 772 acres of winegrapes!
+Home to 40,000 acres of winegrapes on the Oregon and Washington sides!

 The Columbia River separates Oregon from its northern neighbor, Washington state.
 As it flows west towards the Pacific Ocean and down through the majestic Cascade Mountain Range, it cuts a vast gorge, providing a series of varying conditions ideal for viticulture.
 As the arid climate of eastern Oregon collides with the marine air of western Oregon, climactic changes occur in relatively short distances.
 Lying within the giant rain shadow created by the Cascades, the Valley receives less than 10 inches of rain per year.
 This greatly influences the winegrapes, translating into distinct flavors.